s1thechief18/DataCompression/README.md

 # DataCompression
-Data compression using Huffman and Lempel-Ziv coding
+Data compression using Huffman and Lempel-Ziv coding.